Djed Spence: Tottenham defender honoured to make history as England's first openly Muslim player

 How Spence went from Spurs wilderness to England squad

-It helped Spence overcame the "biggest hurdle" of his career when Tottenham boss Antonio Conte brought him crashing down from the high of winning the play-offs with Nottingham Forest in 2022.
+It helped Spence overcome the "biggest hurdle" of his career when Tottenham boss Antonio Conte brought him crashing down from the high of winning the play-offs with Nottingham Forest in 2022.

 Spurs signed the exciting full-back that summer from parent club Middlesbrough in a deal potentially rising to £20m, but the Italian dismissed him publicly as a club signing.